-In the additional status display, the TNC displays various information when the adaptive feed control is active (see "Adaptive Feed Control (AFC tab, software option)" on page 96).
-In addition, the TNC shows the symbol in the position display.
+In the additional status display, the TNC displays various information when the adaptive feed control is active (see "Adaptive Feed Control (AFC tab, software option)" on page 92).
+In addition, the TNC shows the symbol

 Log file

 In a teach-in cut, the TNC saves for each machining step relevant data in the <name>.H.AFC2.DEP file. <Name> is the name of the NC program for which you have recorded the teach-in cut.
 During control, the TNC updates the data and makes various evaluations.
 The following data are to be saved in this table: